Skip to content

 Only a specific set of key can be used in the filters.

-Automatic key checking prevents typing error when constructing filters via the API: if a user write an unhandled key (object-label instead of objectLabel for instance), the API will return an error instead of an empty list.
+Automatic key checking prevents typing error when constructing filters via the API.
+If a user write an unhandled key (object-label instead of objectLabel for instance), the API will return an error instead of an empty list.
 Doing so, we make sure the platform do not provide misleading results.

 Regular filter keys